mikenomitch/terraform-aws-hashistack/README.md

 - `export AWS_SECRET_ACCESS_KEY=${YOUR_SECRET_KEY}`
 - `terraform apply` (this will take several minutes)
 - Access your Hashistack via EC2.
+- If running in production, ensure that security groups are restricted beyond the default setup.

 ### Dependencies

 - Terraform 12+
 - AWS Account Key and Secret

-### TODOs
+### Remaining Todos

-- Nice outputs on terraform apply for quick access
-- Restrict security groups
 - Write out How to Use Docs
   - Variables necessary
   - Commands for ssh-ing